 Next comes another pair of reboots in 2007 and 2009, which stand completely alone from the existing storylines, being more of a remake of the first movie that further examines Michael’s origin story.
 While these movies still establish Laurie as his sister and Dr. Loomis as his psychiatrist, they are otherwise largely unassociated with the major timelines in the others.

 That brings us up to the newest trio of films, and the third reboot, with 2018’s Halloween.
 This one goes back to the end of the first film and doesn’t include anything about Laurie being Michael’s sister (yet).
 It also marks the return of Jamie Lee Curtis once (or thrice) more, as yet a third timeline of her original character.
-The 2018 reboot led into this month’s new Halloween Kills and next year’s Halloween Ends.
-But will it ever really be the end for Micheal Myers?
+The 2018 reboot led into 2021’s Halloween Kills and 2022’s Halloween Ends.
+But will it ever really be the end for Michael Myers?